CONSTITUTION AND RULES OF THE ISLE OF WIGHT CAR CLUB

 - Offence no2 (above).
-Referral for consideration under The Club’s Disciplinary Code, which could lead to referral to the MSA.
-Such an offence could include behavior which does or could bring The Club or MSA into disrepute
+Referral for consideration under The Club’s Disciplinary Code, which could lead to referral to Motorsport UK.
+Such an offence could include behaviour which does or could bring The Club or Motorsport UK into disrepute.

 - Offence no3 (above).
-If serious, suspension for up to 30 days or a fine (or in extreme cases, referral to the MSA which can impose a greater sanction).
+If serious, suspension for up to 30 days or a fine (or in extreme cases, referral to Motorsport UK which can impose a greater sanction).
 Otherwise exclusion from the event or a fine.
 A serious offence would include speeding within the pits area.
 A fine of up to £50 could be used when suspension is unlikely to be an effective sanction.

 - Offence no4 (above).
-If serious (repeatedly ignoring flags), exclusion from the event, a fine of up to £50 or referral to the MSA.
+If serious (repeatedly ignoring flags), exclusion from the event, a fine of up to £50 or referral to Motorsport UK.
 Otherwise, reprimand or a fine.

 - Offence no5 (above).
-If serious, exclusion from the event, significant fine (up to the full amount permitted) or referral to the MSA.
+If serious, exclusion from the event, significant fine (up to the full amount permitted) or referral to Motorsport UK.
 Otherwise, reprimand or a fine up to £50.